 - The waiver may only be granted when there is a reasonable expectation that the student will meet future requirements.

-- All waiver requests must be made in writing and include a letter of explanation along with any pertinent documentation supporting the waiver application.
+- All waiver requests must be made in writing and include a letter of explanation along with any pertinent documentation supporting the waiver application (ie: doctor's note, death certificate, etc).

-Please note that applying for a one-time TAP waiver is not a guarantee that you will be approved.
-Payment arrangements for the entire balance MUST be made no later than the due date stated on your invoice to avoid potential holds, penalty fees and/or deregistration from classes.
+**Please Note: Applying for a one-time TAP waiver is not a guarantee that you will be approved.
+Payment arrangements for the entire balance MUST be made no later than the due date stated on your invoice to avoid potential holds, penalty fees and/or de-registration from classes.

 Upon the beginning of the TAP certification process for the semester in question, approximately four (4) weeks after the semester begins, a review panel will evaluate all waiver requests submitted.
 In most cases, a determination will be made within two (2) weeks and the student will be notified in writing.